Brophy College Preparatory

 Generates energy and excitement for the Language Arts through his own enthusiasm

-Adopts and leverages emerging educational technology
+Adopts, leverages, and evaluates emerging educational technology

 Served as advisor to three important student organizations

-Brophy Literary & Arts Magazine (BLAM) — oversaw the publication of eleven volumes, including a 2018 NSPA Pacemaker Award winning magazine (2009-present)
+Brophy Literary & Arts Magazine (BLAM) — oversaw the publication of eleven volumes, including a 2018 NSPA Pacemaker Award-winning magazine (2009-present)

 The Wrangler satire newspaper — oversaw the publication of over eighty editions (2009-present)